gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

 &nbsp;

-## Git host specific SSH key instructions
+## Git Host Specific SSH Key Instructions

-Configure and generate SSH keys for the following git hosting systems by following the reference links on each sub-section:
+Configure and generate SSH keys for the following git hosting systems by following the reference links in each sub-section:

 ### Beanstalk